neuroinformatics-unit/gsoc/GSoC-2025/datashuttle: Allow Google Drive or AWS as remote storage (Sumana).md

       <td>
         <ol type="1">
           <li>Begin coding the core functionality for data transfer between the local filesystem and Google Drive.</li>
-          <li>Conduct basic functionality tests to ensure the integration is correctly functioning.</li>
+          <li>Conduct basic functionality tests to ensure the integration is correctly functioning in both Python API and TUI.</li>
         </ol>
       </td>
     </tr>